The MSUD Family Support Group And

-The Penn Medicine Orphan Disease Center (ODC) will again host its annual Million Dollar Bike Ride.
-After enduring two years of the pandemic, this outdoor event will return to the streets of Philadelphia on Saturday, June 11th,2022.
+The Penn Medicine Orphan Disease Center (ODC) again hosted its annual Million Dollar Bike Ride.
+After enduring two years of the pandemic, this outdoor event returned to the streets of Philadelphia on Saturday, June 11th, 2022.
 For the fifth year, the MSUD Family Support Group participated in the event.

 The Million Dollar Bike Ride raises money for rare disease research.
 This event helps us support our goal to improve treatments for MSUD patients and move toward a potential cure for MSUD.

 The MSUD team, “Team Scott” has raised donations to support research for improved treatments and a potential cure for MSUD.
 Each year, our goal is to fund at least one research project.
-Of course, more is needed and we won’t stop with just one project, especially since the donations we raise donations are matched up to an additional $30,000 by the event sponsors!
+Of course, more is needed and we won’t stop with just one project, especially since the donations we raise are matched up to an additional $30,000 by the event sponsors!

 Meanwhile, here are a few of those who rode in last year’s Million Dollar Bike Ride!